(for faculty applicants)

 - Pre-College Education: Alignment with state and national education standards

-- Public Outreach: Likelihood of stimulating STEM literacy and interest
+- Public Outreach: Likelihood of stimulating STEAM literacy and interest

 - Teacher Training: Potential to promote innovative training